 When Is the Pre-IVF Blood Test Performed?

 Initial blood hormone testing is done on the second or third day of a woman’s menstrual cycle.
+This will help establish baseline hormonal levels for more accurate monitoring and testing throughout the IVF cycle.

 Blood Work After Embryo Transfer

 The final stage of IVF treatment involves the transfer of an embryo into a woman’s uterus.
-There, the embryo will attach to the uterine lining and hopefully a woman will be pregnant.
+There, the embryo will attach to the uterine lining and hopefully, a woman will be pregnant.
 A blood test will be used to measure hCG (human chorionic gonadotropin) in a woman’s system. hCG is the pregnancy hormone.

 When Is the Pregnancy Blood Test Performed?

 This blood test to confirm pregnancy is usually done 11 or 12 days after embryo transfer has been performed.
+This is commonly known as the 2-week-wait after the embryo transfer and before intended mothers and surrogates can determine if the embryo transfer was a success!

 Additional Testing as Part of the IVF Process